giga-sec/gigaSec-Tech-Notes/README.md

 - Screenshots (Contains LIGHT MODE media)
 - Installation Process to be able to use my notes
 - Quick Guide of navigating my notes
-- Quick Guide about using my Obsidian Vault
+- Quick Guide about my Obsidian Vault (settings, customizations I've done)
-- Quick Guide about the topics I'm taking notes with

 ---
 ---